 - The State's three rural counties have begun to foster a stronger consortium under the balance of State name: Bridging the Gap (BTG).
 The move for a stronger institutional structure has been triggered in part by the swelling of homeless numbers during Hawaii's soaring economic condition that has priced the most vulnerable of our population out of the housing and rental market.
 The homeless trends that have affected even Hawaii's most rural counties have stirred the County Mayors to action, and they look to the CoCs to advise and collaborate on solutions.
 Neighbor islanders are well-represented on the Hawaii Interagency Council on Homelessness (HICH).
-Although Oahu remains the population center of the State, the rural counties have far less infrastructure (and resources) but still must address homelessness as it occurs in their communities. - As of this writing, the BTG is in the process of adopting formal HMIS policies and procedures which include: security policies that detail how data is secured in the HMIS; data sharing policies that detail with whom data is shared and for what purposes; and access to and use of the HMIS.
+Although Oahu remains the population center of the State, the rural counties have far less infrastructure (and resources) but still must address homelessness as it occurs in their communities. - As of this writing, the BTG is preparing for a general memebership vote to ratify the BTG governance charter, as required by HUD.
+Additionally, the BTG is in the process of adopting formal HMIS policies and procedures which include: security policies that detail how data is secured in the HMIS; data sharing policies that detail with whom data is shared and for what purposes; and access to and use of the HMIS.
 A formal data quality plan is also in the works to define what constitutes a record for each program type; and determines timeliness, completeness and accuracy standards. - A Memorandum of Agreement between the BTG HMIS Data Committee and the DHS/HPO is being finalized to clarify and define the roles and requirements for each party related to the HMIS. - BTG is considering new project scoring criteria for the CoC Programs, which emphasizes performance based accomplishments.